Conference | Banking in the Shadows | 3 Sept 2018

 New Perspectives on Criminological Questions

-This workshop will showcase some of the diversity of the research at Sheffield that bears on criminological questions.
+This workshop showcased some of the diversity of the research at Sheffield that bears on criminological questions.

 The Criminal Justice Voluntary Sector: Emerging Scholarship